France in the long nineteenth century: First Republic (1792–1799)

 In the Brunswick Manifesto, the Imperial and Prussian armies threatened retaliation on the French population should it resist their advance or the reinstatement of the monarchy.
 As a consequence, King Louis was seen as conspiring with the enemies of France.
 He was arrested on August 10, 1792.
 On September 20, French revolutionary troops won their first great victory at the battle of Valmy.
 The First Republic was proclaimed the following day.
 By the end of the year, the French had overrun the Austrian Netherlands, threatening the Dutch Republic to the north, and had also penetrated east of the Rhine, briefly occupying the imperial city of Frankfurt am Main.
 January 17, 1793 saw the king condemned to death for "conspiracy against the public liberty and the general safety" by a weak majority in Convention.
 On January 21, he was beheaded.
-This action led to Britain and the Netherlands declaring war on France.
+Shortly afterwards, France declared war on Great Britain and the Dutch Republic.